 Be an Administrative Volunteer!

 See what it’s like on the administrative side of a professional non-profit theatre!
 Volunteers will have the chance to contribute toward needs of various departments at Imagination Stage.
-For more information or to apply, contact Erin Murphy, Apprentice and Volunteer Coordinator at [email protected].
+For more information or to apply, contact Courtney Cavallo, Apprentice and Volunteer Coordinator, at [email protected].

 Be a Volunteer Usher!

 Imagination Stage is looking for friendly, responsible volunteer ushers in our professional theatre.
 Flexible schedule includes weekend mornings and afternoons, with occasional evenings.
 The Summer season brings additional weekday opportunities in our morning and afternoon public performances!
-For more information or to apply, contact Erin Murphy, Apprentice and Volunteer Coordinator at [email protected].
+For more information or to apply, contact Courtney Cavallo, Apprentice and Volunteer Coordinator at [email protected].